Galarzaa90/NabBot/docs/commands/tibia.md

 Shows basic information about a Tibia world.

-Shows information like PvP type, online count, server location vocation distribution, and more.
+Shows information like PvP type, online count, server location, vocation distribution, and more.

 ???
 Summary "Examples"
     **/world Fidera**